gwappa/amorphys/docs/source/write/project_description.rst

 .. _describing_fundings:

-"funded_by" subsection
+"fundings" subsection
 -----------------------

-The "funded_by" subsection is a mapping from a name to a :py:class:`funding`, each looking like below:
+The "fundings" subsection is a mapping from a name to a :py:class:`funding`, each looking like below:

 .. literalinclude:: /_static/sections/project_fundings.json
     :language: javascript